Time Is Money: A Guide to Claiming Attorney Fees

 5. There is limited support for a lawyer’s ability to reconstruct time records—though not encouraged.

-6. In complex matters that involve statutory and nonstatutory claims, a question often arises as to whether fees can be recovered for nonstatutory claims, assuming the party otherwise prevailed on claims based on statutes providing for award of attorneys’ fees.
+6. In complex matters that involve statutory and nonstatutory claims, a question often arises as to whether fees can be recovered for nonstatutory claims, assuming the party otherwise prevailed on claims based on statutes providing for award of attorney fees.
 The question of whether nonstatutory claims are covered will turn on whether the proofs associated with the statutory claims are “inextricably intertwined” with the nonstatutory claims.
 There is substantial case law regarding this topic which should be considered if this circumstance is presented.
 A similar analysis applies to claims covered by a contract with a prevailing party fee clause and related non-contractual claims.

 7. In Florida state courts, the party seeking fees typically provides expert witness support for what constitutes a “reasonable fee.”
 Counter-experts often testify to challenge all or part of the fee request.
 Lawyers seeking fees in other states’ courts should evaluate whether using an expert witness to “assist the court” is a good idea.
 Use of experts before federal district courts is generally permitted but not always required.